dcberlin/map-kit-frontend/README.md

 The app is built with Next.js and Tailwind, forms are built using Formik and authentication is done with OIDC (social auth) via Auth0.
-The project is written in JS but it's Typescript ready, in case an incremental transition is desired at any point.
+The project is written in JS, but it's Typescript ready, in case an incremental transition is desired at any point.

 ## Set up for development